 Right, where were we?
 After another tough day out at Boston Marathon, I returned to the UK for a short visit before it was time once more to make the 2019 Uganda Marathon, an exhilarating but utterly exhausting few weeks as always.
 Before I knew it, I was sitting in Entebbe, sleep deprived and foggy of mind, waiting for a flight to Johannesburg and wondering how I was going to go from running on empty to being ready to run an ultra marathon in 72 hours.

 Comrades Marathon is the World's oldest and largest ultra marathon.
 Since 1921, runners have taken on the course of approximately 89 kilometres (55 mi) between the cities of Durban and Pietermaritzburg (alternating between the ‘up’ & ‘down’ route).
-2019 will be the 94th running of the event.
-This year, I was among 25,000 runners aiming to complete the up run within the strict 12 hour cut-off, starting at Durban City Hall and finishing at Pietermaritzburg's Scottsville Racecourse.
+2019 was the 94th running of the event.
+I was among 25,000 runners aiming to complete the up run within the strict 12 hour cut-off, starting at Durban City Hall and finishing at Pietermaritzburg's Scottsville Racecourse.

 2019 Comrades Marathon 'Up' route elevation profile